Accelerating Quantum Algorithms with Precomputation: Discussion

 More broadly, does quantum precomputation have anything to teach us about the nature or power of quantum computation?
 The power of advice (computation supplemented by a resource state) has been studied both in classical and quantum contexts~\cite{Karp1980-hr, Aaronson2004-xr}, but, as we discuss in \Cref{sec:precomputation}, the precomputation model we introduced differs from these prior works in that we require that the extra resource state be efficient to prepare.
 In this finer-grained setting, what can we say about the difference between quantum and classical computation?
 Are there classical analogues of the kinds of quantum precomputation that we have proposed, or are there some types of precomputation are uniquely quantum mechanical?
 Conversely, classical precomputation is widely applicable in situations where the precomputed information is used multiple times.
-One could interpret recent shadow tomography proposals as examples of quantum precomputation that allow for information reuse~\cite{Aaronson2019-mk, Aaronson2020-ei, Chen2021-pl}, and it would be interesting to see if techniques from that domain can be adapted to enable such reuse in the context of other types of quantum precomputation.
+One could interpret recent shadow tomography proposals as examples of quantum precomputation that allow for information reuse~\cite{Aaronson2019-mk, Chen2022-ys}, and it would be interesting to see if techniques from that domain can be adapted to enable such reuse in the context of other types of quantum precomputation.

 Finally, are there other, perhaps more general, classes of quantum computation that we can accelerate in the precomputation cost model?
+Many proposed applications of quantum machine learning techniques to classical data rely on quantum random access memory (QRAM) to obtain a computational advantage~\cite{Biamonte2017-rm}.
+Are there real-world applications where it would be natural to circumvent the need for QRAM by encoding some classical data into quantum states ahead of time?